-Property Taxes Receivable - represents current and delinquent taxes receivable at June 30, 2015.
+Property Taxes Receivable - represents current and delinquent taxes receivable at June 30, 2016.
 Current taxes receivable represent real and personal property tax levies certified the previous December and collectible in the current calendar year, which have not been received by the District.
-Delinquent property taxes receivables are taxes collectible for the 2008 through 2014 calendar years that remain uncollected.
+Delinquent property taxes receivables are taxes collectible for the prior six calendar years that remain uncollected.